-PEPA provides an opportunity for primary health care providers to develop skills in the palliative approach by undertaking a supervised clinical placement of up to five days within a palliative care specialist service (host site) within a metropolitan or larger service.
+PEPA provides an opportunity for primary health care providers to develop skills in the palliative approach by undertaking a supervised clinical placement of up to four days within a palliative care specialist service (host site) within a metropolitan or larger service.

 Placements may incorporate learning within the following environments: